yeti-switch/doc/src/en/yeti-ui-routing/yeti-ui-routing-prefix_truth_table.rst

 Truth table for prefixes
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Truth table for prefixes is used for better understanding how matching between Prefix field of :ref:`Destinations <destinations>` or/and :ref:`Dialpeers <dialpeers>` and destination number (number B) for the current call is worked.
+Truth table for prefixes is used for better understanding how matching between Prefix field of :ref:`Destinations <destinations>` or/and :ref:`Dialpeers <dialpeers>` and destination number (number B) for the current call is working.
-Rows, in the table bellow, represent seven different examples of the destination number for the current call.
-At same time, columns represent five different examples of the Prefix field of :ref:`Destinations <destinations>` or/and :ref:`Dialpeers <dialpeers>`.
+Rows, in the table bellow, represent different examples of the destination number for the current call.
+At same time, columns represent examples of the Prefix field of :ref:`Destinations <destinations>` or/and :ref:`Dialpeers <dialpeers>`.
 In the cells at the intersection of these rows & columns states of matching are presented (T - true, F - false).

 +------------------+-------------+-----------------+-----------------+-----------------+-----------------+
 |   Destination    |                                  Prefix value                                       |